 While the Doji typically signals reversal, its appearance mid-trend signals a powerful pause that is quickly overcome.

-- Candle structure: A strong trend candle (long body) is followed by a small-bodied candle, a Doji or a very small Spinning Top, that gaps slightly away from the preceding candle’s body.
+- Candle structure: A strong trend candle (long body) is followed by a small-bodied candle, a Doji or a very small Spinning Top, that shows severe range compression or small separation from the preceding candle’s body.

 - When it appears: It occurs mid-trend after a major momentum push, signalling the market is “taking a breath” or experiencing minor exhaustion before the primary trend resumes.